 The KAGB provides for a lock-up provision prohibiting investors from redeeming units in an open-ended public REIT for a period of at least 24 months.
-Further, investors are only entitled to redemptions of fund units once a year.
+Furthermore, investors are only entitled to redemptions of fund units once a year.
 The KAGB further requires that one or, if the previously determined value of the property exceeds €50 million, two independent experts must value the property.
-In addition, one or two experts who are different from the experts that are responsible for the regular valuation, must value the property before acquisition.
+In addition, one or two experts, who are different from the experts who are responsible for the regular valuation, must value the property before acquisition.
 Funds are required to maintain liquidity of 5 per cent of their net asset value.

 The above-described restrictions do not apply to special open-ended REITs, which are only open to professional and semi-professional investors.
 The only mandatory restrictions are a limitation of leverage of up to 50 per cent of the value of the real estate assets held in the fund, and a prohibition to invest more than 20 per cent of the fund's assets in private equity (excluding real estate companies).

 Since 2018, open-ended public real estate funds themselves are subject to tax with certain items of German-source income (including rental income and capital gains resulting from German-situs real property).
 At investor level, a second layer of taxes applies; to mitigate the resulting 'double taxation', the investors may enjoy a (partial) tax exemption depending on the investment strategy of the fund.